scribe-project/DialectMapper/README.md

 The CSV on which this repo relies has been officially published throught the National Library of Norway's Language Bank.
 It can be accessed [here](https://www.nb.no/sprakbanken/en/resource-catalogue/oai-nb-no-sbr-92/).

+If you find this code or dialect mappings useful, please cite [Adding Metadata to Existing Parliamentary Speech Corpus](https://aclanthology.org/2025.nodalida-1.49/)

 ## General information

 Dialectal information given about speakers can vary between corpora.
 Some corpora may record the municipality of birth, or the county, or others may record the speakers' self-assessed dialect.
 We'd like a way of standardizing, or creating a meta-corpora mapping, between dialects and counties and municipalities.